mgcruz024/wdi-population/README.md

 Initial database was an attempt to combine World Bank indicators with continent data.
 The attempt highlighted anomalies such as unknown character codes, unmatched records, and duplicates that were seen through the use of join queries.
-Database was then normalized by enforcing referential integrity in accordance with the ERD and updating/deleting anomalies.
+Database became normalized by enforcing referential integrity in accordance with the ERD and updating/deleting anomalies.

 ## Analysis